 First Visit Info

-Our clinics are open to provide care for you and your family during this time for urgent in-person visits as well as virtual health services.
+Our clinics are open to provide care for you and your family.
 The health and safety of all patients, their family members, and our health care team is always our number one priority.

 For your protection, we have implemented the following procedures:

-Any symptomatic patients will be directed to schedule a virtual visit and be sent for testing, if necessary.
+Symptomatic patients may be directed to schedule a virtual visit and be sent for testing, if necessary.

 Thank you for trusting us with your care and helping us to maintain a safe healthcare environment for your healthcare!